IreneKilgannon/WSAA-coursework/README.md

     This script reads a file from a GitHub repository and replaces all instances of "Andrew" with my name, "Irene".
 The updated file is committed and pushed back to the repository.

-    This is the [repository](https://github.com/IreneKilgannon/wsaa-assignment4) and [text.txt](https://github.com/IreneKilgannon/wsaa-assignment4/blob/main/text.txt) file used for this assignment.
+    This is the [repository, wsaa-assignment4](https://github.com/IreneKilgannon/wsaa-assignment4) and [text.txt](https://github.com/IreneKilgannon/wsaa-assignment4/blob/main/text.txt) file used for this assignment.

     This assignment involves the creation and use of fine grain access tokens in GitHub.
 The access token is saved to a private file, config.py and imported into assignment04-github.py.